tonytvo/blog-generator/content/blog/emotional-intelligence-summary/index.md

 - Avoid caffeine after noon.

 ### Focus Your Attention on Your Freedoms
-- Take accountability for what is within your rea of responsibility rather than focusing on what you can't control.
+- Take accountability for what is within your area of responsibility rather than focusing on what you can't control.

 ### Stay Synchronized
 - When your emotions get the best of you, force your attention away from your emotions and on to the task at hand